jiawei-zhang-a/MBQIP-Bariatric-Surgery-Causal-Inference-Study/Final/dataset/README.md

 2. **Risk Processing:**
    - **File:** `mbqip_pre_data_processing_risk.py`
-   - **Purpose:** This script assesses risk factors such as intervention, reoperation, readmission, and death associated with the surgeries.
+   - **Purpose:** This script assesses intervention, reoperation, readmission, and death associated with the surgeries to measure the risk from different aspects.

 ### Output Datasets